brooklynnscott00/recombination_hotspots/README.md

 ```
 Here I am just defining the paths to all the files that I want to reference later and assigning them to a variable name.
 This way I don't have to list the full file path

-### step 2 Prepare input files
+### Step 2 Prepare input files

 ```shell
 # convert all mapped reads to a fasta file, excluding unmapped regions
 sbatch sripts/bam2fasta.sh # job ID 23620655 (DONE)
 ```
 Our genome is split into 2 haplotypes.
 I can explain more later about why we did this, but it means that we have to run all of our analyses on both copies.
-These scripts convert what's called a BAM file into a FASTA file
+These scripts convert what's called a BAM file into a FASTA file, which is what we need as input for FIMO

 ```shell
 # bgzip fasta files (DONE)